 You can select up to three vSwitches that are deployed in different zones.
 If no vSwitch is available, click Create VSwitch to create one.
 For more information, see Create a vSwitch.

 If you select Flannel, you must set Pod CIDR Block.

-The CIDR blocks specified by Pod CIDR Block and Service CIDR cannot overlap with that of the VPC or existing ACK clusters in the VPC.
-The CIDR Block cannot be modified after it is specified.
+The CIDR blocks specified by Pod CIDR Block and Service CIDR cannot overlap with the CIDR block of the VPC and the CIDR blocks of the existing ACK clusters in the VPC.
+You cannot modify the CIDR blocks after the cluster is created.
 The Service CIDR block cannot overlap with the Pod CIDR block.
-For more information about network segmentation of ACK clusters, see Assign CIDR blocks to resources in a Kubernetes cluster under a VPC.
+For more information about subnetting for ACK clusters, see Plan CIDR blocks for an ACK cluster.